Kingbobs/Relic-2020/README.md

 # Relics
 Relics Is An Easy Plugin To Use
-# How To Setup?
+# How it works?
-Its Easy All You Need To Do Is Dowload And Put In Plugin Folder.
+Its Easy All You Need To Do Is Dowload The Plugin.
+Put It Plugin Folder.
+Reset Server.
+And Starte Mining

 **The You Need To Reset Server And Boom You Are Done Easy Like That**